AllenNeuralDynamics/parallax/docs/source/userGuide.rst

             :alt: probe calibration
             :scale: 20%

-5. Select other probes if any to preceed with the calibration.
+5. Select other probes, if any, to proceed with the calibration.

 6. For more details, see the :ref:`FAQs <probe_detection_faqs>`.